Darts in Iran: International Olympiad for Children under Seven

-The IDA proposal was endorsed by Dagen and IDA proceeded to provide the necessary infrastructures and platforms needed for standardized administration of the first darts tournament among children under seven in the world, using magnetic and safety darts.
+IDA provided the infrastructures and platforms needed for standardized administration of the first darts tournament among children under seven in the world, using magnetic and safety darts.

 At the beginning of the Olympiad, Zoohori announced the plan for discovering talented individuals in this field.
 He addressed Iranian and international sport authorities and optimistically stated that by supporting of early years age groups (children and adolescents), achievement to the heroic manner of sport, in order to make nations stay tighter and closer in friendship, would be possible.

 He, also, said that the optimum outcome of this diplomacy will be sustainable peace and tranquility for all the countries around the world.

 The initiative of this tournament was suggested for the first time by Iran to the WDF.
 For this reason, a message was sent by Adolf Ogi, former President of Switzerland, and Special Adviser on Sport for Development and Peace to the United Nations Secretary-General, to the participants and authorities of the Olympiad.
 The message was read by Philippe Welti, Swiss Ambassador to Iran.

 Ogi in part of his message addressed the young participants in the competition in Iran and said: "I am sending this message to you from afar.
 I really wanted to be among you today.
 I hereby express my Congratulations to you.
 Your choice was to compete with each other concerning good sportsmanship, which is the first incentive to struggle and work hard.
 Courage, in comparison with other skills and powers, as well as, the energy is needed to win.
 Sport teaches us life lessons, which is necessary to acquire in order to live in a competitive but humanistic and peaceful society.
 Global development requires having a competitive spirit.
 In this way a person would be able to promote.
 The world needs peace and justice to let hopes and talents flourish.
 Sport can teach all of these points to us in general and children in particular.
 Today, you began competing against each other, and have little knowledge about life competitions.
 Anyhow, by trying to comply with regulations and play fairly versus your friends, you can bring prosperity to your life.
 "I wish good luck to all of you who, today, participated in this darts tournament."

 More than 60 teams participated in the international darts tournament for children under seven.
 More than 50 journalists from different media networks from around the world covered and reported this event.
 Nearly 3,000 spectators and fans were in the competition setting.